-Recommended - CyberSecurity 1: Information Technology Essentials
+Full Year - 5.0 Credits Recommended - CyberSecurity 1: Information Technology Essentials Offered in Grades: 10, 11, 12

 This is the second course in the Cisco Cybersecurity Program of Study for students at WOHS.
 Python and networking skills are both essential in the success of a Cybersecurity program.